uniVocity/univocity-examples/README.md

 ### Maven settings ###

-If you use [Maven](http://maven.apache.org), you'll need to add an entry for our repository to your `pom.xml` in order to obtain the `univocity` jar.
+If you use [Maven](http://maven.apache.org), you'll need to add an entry for our repository to your `pom.xml` in order to obtain the `univocity-1.0.1` jar.

 ```xml